-For fiscal year 2020:
+For fiscal year 2021:

-- the annual total compensation, calculated as described below, of our Chief Executive Officer, Darryl Rawlings, was \$1,170,584; and - the estimated median of the annual total compensation of all employees of our Company, other than Darryl Rawlings, calculated as described below was \$73,822.
+- the annual total compensation, calculated as described below, of our Chief Executive Officer, Darryl Rawlings, was \$4,976,606; and - the estimated median of the annual total compensation of all employees of our Company, other than Darryl Rawlings, calculated as described below was \$93,203.

-Based on this information, for 2020 the ratio of the annual total compensation of our Chief Executive Officer to the median of the annual compensation of all employees was 16 to 1.
+Based on this information, for 2021 the ratio of the annual total compensation of our Chief Executive Officer to the median of the annual compensation of all employees was 53:1.

-To determine the median employee as of December 31, 2020, we used the total base earnings, bonuses paid, and the grant date fair value of equity granted in 2020 for all U.S. employees, full-time and part-time who were employed as of December 31, 2020.
-We excluded:
+To determine the median employee as of December 31, 2021, we used the total base earnings, bonuses paid, and the grant date fair value of equity granted in 2021 for all employees, full-time and part-time who were employed as of December 31, 2021 and excluded independent contractors, as they are not employees.